WhiteheadLab/mangrove_killifish/README.md

 ```
 git clone https://github.com/WhiteheadLab/mangrove_killifish
 ```
+It is **VERY** important to remember to return to the directory where you cloned this github repository to before you run each step (except for Step #5 where you download the reference genome).

+For example, if you were in the directory /home/prvasque/ when you ran the `git clone` step, you should see the `mangrove_killifish` repository. **Do not** `cd` into this directory to run the scripts.
+If you do, the paths inside the script will be incorrect and the scripts will not run.

 ## 2. Downloading initial data
 Downloading the data from NCBI requires the SRA Toolkit.
 If you're working from a shared cluster, the SRA toolkit may already be installed, if not, here is the [link](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/).